 How to ease your morning sickness

-Almost 80 percent of pregnant women suffer symptoms of morning sickness to varying degrees of severity.
-Every woman is unique and every pregnancy is different so what works for some will not work for others.
+Almost 80 per cent of pregnant women suffer symptoms of morning sickness to varying degrees of severity.
+Every woman is unique and every pregnancy is different so what works to alleviate the symptoms of morning sickness for some will not work for others.
 However, if you are suffering from morning sickness, some of the following suggestions may help to ease the discomfort.